ismabou/Data-Analysis-projects-master/Reviews_based_recommender_system/README.md

 	item : ID of the item
 	rating : rating of the product given the user

-# A list of internal milestones up until project milestone 2
+# Upline of explanatory analysis
 The action items concern the data preparation and cleaning.
 The milestones are the following :
  - Download the first dataset
  - Use a JSON parser to build a dataset with the following schema :